MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxevents/nc-acxevents-evt_acx_event_disable.md

 ## -description

-TBD - The EVT_ACX_EVENT_DISABLE callback is used by the driver to add functionality when an ACX Event is being disabled TBD?
+The EVT_ACX_EVENT_DISABLE callback is used by the driver to add functionality when the ACX engine is requesting that an ACX Event be disabled.

 ## -parameters